-Free Browser Network Diagnostics: Check IP, Run Speed Test, Measure Ping, and Detect VPN Leaks
+Free Network Diagnostics: Check IP, Run Speed Test, Measure HTTP Round-Trip Time, and Detect VPN Leaks

-NetStats is a client-side developer tool for testing network health: discover your public IPv4 and IPv6 addresses, look up ISP and ASN, measure download and upload bandwidth with multi-stream probes, benchmark latency and jitter against Google, Cloudflare, AWS, Discord, and GitHub edges, detect WebRTC VPN leaks through STUN, verify HTTP/3 and QUIC negotiation, time DNS-over-HTTPS resolution, and break down TCP and TLS handshake phases — all without sending a single byte through an intermediate server.
+NetStats is a developer tool for testing network health: discover your public IPv4 and IPv6 addresses, look up ISP and ASN, measure download and upload bandwidth with multi-stream probes, benchmark HTTP round-trip time and jitter against Google, Cloudflare, AWS, Discord, and GitHub edges (browsers can't send ICMP), detect WebRTC VPN leaks through STUN, verify HTTP/3 and QUIC negotiation, time DNS-over-HTTPS resolution, and break down TCP and TLS handshake phases.

 IPv4